Aliases for MRPS22 Gene

 GeneCards Summary for MRPS22 Gene

 MRPS22 (Mitochondrial Ribosomal Protein S22) is a Protein Coding gene.
-Diseases associated with MRPS22 include combined oxidative phosphorylation deficiency 5 and hypotonia with lactic acidemia and hyperammonemia.
-GO annotations related to this gene include structural constituent of ribosome.
+Diseases associated with MRPS22 include Combined Oxidative Phosphorylation Deficiency 5 and Ovarian Dysgenesis 7.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.